 1. SPCA Dannevirke – Tess, the New Belly Dog

-Tess was seized from a dire situation by SPCA Inspector Shannon Schofield in June 2014.
+Tess was seized from a dire situation by SPCA Inspector Shannon Schofield.
 She had been living in a dirty kennel and had a huge tumour hanging from her underbelly.
 Tess almost died during the operation to remove the tumour as she was so underweight.